DarknessNote/KaryarJavaScript-FinalProject/README.md

 # KaryarJavaScript-FinalProject
-The final project of the Karyar JavaScript coursean example of the assistant extension
+The final project of the Karyar JavaScript course an example of the assistant extension